 A physical therapy assistant (PTA), often referred to as physical therapist assistant, is a licensed professional who provides treatment under the supervision of a physical therapist.
-Programs that lead to a career as a PTA end in the award of associate's degrees, as all of the California programs do.
+Programs that lead to a career as a PTA end with the award of associate's degrees, as all California programs do.
 Curriculum is augmented by practicum requirements, in the form of clinical rotations.

 PTA programs are often competitive-entry programs.
 Though specific requirements vary somewhat by program, common program admissions requirements include completion of prerequisites (typically including anatomy and physiology), cardiopulmonary resuscitation (CPR) certification, a physical exam, a criminal background check, health and/or liability insurance, a drug screen and current immunizations.

 Cerritos College, located in Norwalk, offers a four-semester, competitive-entry physical therapy assistant program leading to an associate's degree.
 Admission to the program is based on a point system, through which the program admissions committee considers the applicant's academic performance and work experience.
 Program prerequisites include freshman composition, medical terminology, anatomy and physiology, psychology and public speaking.
 Students complete didactic studies on campus and clinical education at local clinics and hospitals.
 Cerritos College 2011 program graduates had a pass rate of 100% for the certification exam.